SachaCR/dyal/README.md

 You can type your handler context to know which `UseCase` it will handle, what `result` it must return and which are the `dependencies` that are available on the context.

+You can find this example and more advanced [here](https://github.com/SachaCR/dyal/tree/main/examples)

 ```typescript
 export type CountCommandContext = Context<
   AppDependencies,